threadi/external-files-in-media-library/docs/hooks.md

 ### `eml_supported_mime_types`

-*Filter the possible mime types this plugin could support.*
+*Filter the possible mime types this plugin could support.
+This is the list used for the setting in backend.*

 To add files of type "your/mime" with extension "yourmime" use this example: